SEO Tools > Robots.txt

 Robots.txt Wildcard Matching

-Google, Yahoo!
-Search, and Microsoft allow the use of wildcards in robots.txt files.
+Google and Microsoft's Bing allow the use of wildcards in robots.txt files.

 To block access to all URLs that include a question mark (?), you could use the following entry: